luandro/pdf-ocr/README.md

 - **Error: Invalid PDF**: The input file might be corrupted or password-protected.
 - **Slow processing**: Try increasing the concurrency parameter (`--concurrency`) to process more pages in parallel.
 - **Network errors during OCR**: If you encounter network errors like "socket connection was closed unexpectedly", try the following:
+  - Process one page at a time with a sleep between pages: `--sleep 10000` (10 seconds)
   - Increase the timeout with `--timeout 60000` (60 seconds)
   - Increase the number of retries with `--retries 5`
   - Increase the delay between retries with `--retry-delay 2000` (2 seconds)
   - Use the `--verbose` flag to see detailed logs of the OCR process
+  - Limit the number of pages processed at once with `--max-pages 5`

 ## License